ekorium/react-matrix-rain/package/README.md

 # Matrix Rain

 A React component that renders a customizable matrix rain animation onto a canvas.
 It automatically scales with and fills 100% of its parent.
+This package has full TypeScript support but currently only supports ESM modules, not CommonJS.

-See https://github.com/ekorium/react-matrix-rain for more info.
+> See https://github.com/ekorium/react-matrix-rain for more info.